csharp-bucle-for

 In this case, i retains its value after the loop has finished, which will be 5.

-In the initialization and update sections, multiple declarations can be included, separated by commas.
-This is useful when multiple control variables are needed:
+In the initialization and update sections, you can include multiple statements separated by commas.
+This is useful when you need several control variables:

 for (int i = 0, j = 10; i < j; i++, j--)